MarionMcG/fundamentals_data_analysis/README.md

 * Explain any relevant terminology and mathematical definitions.
 * Compare the box plot to alternatives, highlighting some limitations of Tukey's original design.

-IMy investigation is contained in the Jupyter notebook above.
+My investigation is contained in the Jupyter notebook, boxplots.ipynb above.

 If you're unfamiliar with Jupyter notebooks, notes on how to download and use the ipynb file can be found below.
 Alternatively, you can view the ipynb file [here](http://nbviewer.jupyter.org/github/MarionMcG/data-analysis-project/blob/master/boxplots.ipynb).